 Other classification issues include infrequent use of very mild bad language (‘hell’, ‘damn’).

 - Why do you think Disney requested a 12A classification?
 What impact do you think the rating has on the distributor’s ability to market the film to different audiences?

 - Daisy Ridley and John Boyega play the film’s leading roles.
 At the time the film was released, neither actor was particularly familiar to mainstream audiences.
 How important are film stars in the marketing of blockbuster films?

 - Star Wars: The Force Awakens was released 38 years after the first film - Star Wars: A New Hope - in the franchise.
 How important do you think it is for the film to appeal to new audiences and in what ways do you think the film tries to do this?

-- The ratings info for the film is ‘moderate violence, threat’.
+- The content advice for the film is ‘moderate violence, threat’.
 Do you think this is likely to confound audience expectations?

 - The film’s antagonist Kylo Ren is torn between using the Force for good or evil.
 Is he a villain?
 How does his character inform the film’s theme of ‘good vs. evil’?’

 Put your knowledge to the test and have a go at age rating something yourself

 Olivia Wilde’s directorial debut rips apart the gross-out teen movie rule book by having two female protagonists at the centre of the narrative.
 The film is rated 15 for strong sex references, language, sex and drug misuse.
 These classification issues are quite typical of the genre and are unlikely to challenge audience expectation.
 However, this trailer for the film is not as strong and doesn’t raise the same kind of classification issues as the main feature.